NCAR/hrldas/README.md

 # hrldas

 This is the offical HRLDAS/Noah-MP unified Github repository for code downloading and contribution.
+Note that the HRLDAS/Noah-MP model is a community model contributed by the whole Noah-MP scientific community.
+For maintenance and release of this GitHub, please contact: Cenlin He (cenlinhe@ucar.edu) and Fei Chen (feichen@ucar.edu).

 HRLDAS (High Resolution Land Data Assimilation System) contains the Noah-MP Land Surface Model and can be executed in offline uncoupled mode for a 2-D gridded domain or a single point.